MDoreen/alx-higher_level_programming/0x0A-python-inheritance/README.md

-Inheritance
+Python - Inheritance

-It aims to learn about inheritance, superclass, baseclass and subclass in Pythoni.
+It aims to learn about inheritance, superclass, baseclass and subclass in Python